Cuban prime

-Proof without words that the difference between two consecutive cubes is a centered hexagonal number, shewn by arranging n^{3} balls in a cube and viewing them along a space diagonal –colors denote horizontal layers and the dashed lines the hexadecimal number, respectively.
+Proof without words that the difference between two consecutive cubes is a centered hexagonal number, shown by arranging n^{3} balls in a cube and viewing them along a space diagonal –colors denote horizontal layers and the dashed lines the hexagonal number, respectively.

 A cuban prime is a prime number that is also a solution to one of two different specific equations involving differences between third powers of two integers x and y.

 First series

 This is the first of these equations: